 Students are introduced to the French language through songs, games and a variety of fun activities.
 They will learn about the culture and food as well as the language, with practical lessons which help to develop their confidence and ability to communicate in French.

-The French Curriculum in Reception will enable children:
+The French Curriculum in Reception will cover the following topics: